Ken Salazar

-Kenneth Lee Salazar (born March 2, 1955) is an American lawyer, politician, and diplomat who is the United States ambassador to Mexico.
+Kenneth Lee Salazar (born March 2, 1955) is an American lawyer, politician, and diplomat who served as United States ambassador to Mexico from 2021 to 2025.
 He previously served as the 50th United States Secretary of the Interior in the administration of President Barack Obama from 2009 to 2013.
 A member of the Democratic Party, he previously was a United States Senator from Colorado from 2005 to 2009.

-He and Mel Martinez (R-Florida) were the first Hispanic U.S. Senators since 1977; they were joined by Bob Menendez (D-New Jersey) in 2006.
-Prior to his election to the U.S. Senate, he served as Attorney General of Colorado from 1999 to 2005.
+Salazar served as Attorney General of Colorado from 1999 to 2005.
+He became the first Latino Senator representing Colorado in 2005.
+He and Mel Martínez (R-Florida) were the first Hispanic U.S. senators since 1977; they were joined by Bob Menendez (D-New Jersey) in 2006.

 On December 17, 2008, President-elect Obama announced he would nominate Salazar as U.S. secretary of the interior.
 The environmentalist movement's reaction to this nomination was mixed.
 Previously, Salazar supported the nomination of Gale Norton to Secretary of the Interior, President George W. Bush's first appointee who preceded Salazar as Colorado Attorney General.
 On January 20, 2009, Salazar was confirmed by unanimous consent in the Senate.
 On January 16, 2013, it was reported that Salazar planned to resign his post as Secretary of the Interior in March 2013, but his resignation was delayed pending Senate confirmation of his successor, Sally Jewell.
 On June 10, 2013, he became a partner in the major international law firm of WilmerHale, and was tasked with opening a Denver office for the firm.
 On August 16, 2016, Salazar was appointed to head presidential candidate Hillary Clinton's transition team.

 In May 2021, President Joe Biden nominated Salazar as the United States ambassador to Mexico.
 His nomination was confirmed by a voice vote in the United States Senate on August 11, 2021.

 Early life and education

 Ken Salazar was born in Alamosa, Colorado, the son of Emma Montoya and Enrique Salazar.
 His elder brother is former Congressman John Salazar.
 He grew up near Manassa, in the community of Los Rincones in the San Luis Valley area of south-central Colorado.
 Salazar attended St. Francis Seminary and Centauri High School in La Jara, graduating in 1973.
 He later attended Colorado College, earning a Bachelor of Arts degree in political science in 1977, and received his Juris Doctor from the University of Michigan Law School in 1981.
 Later Salazar was awarded honorary degrees (Doctor of Laws) from Colorado College (1993) and the University of Denver (1999).
 After graduating, Salazar started private law practice.

-Salazar's Hispanic roots trace back to the Hispanos of the Southwestern United States.
-He has been identified as a Mexican American saying, "I've been taunted, called names—from 'dirty Mexican' to lots of other names—as I was growing up, and even now as a United States Senator."
+Salazar's Hispanic roots trace back to the Hispanos of New Mexico before New Mexico and Colorado were split up when they became part of Southwestern United States.
+He has identified as a Mexican American saying, "I've been taunted, called names—from 'dirty Mexican' to lots of other names—as I was growing up, and even now as a United States Senator."